-Delete and copy in one passThis is the default behave
+Delete and copy in one pass

 This is the default behavior.
 P5 will traverse all folders in their natural order and copy or delete files.

 In case copying is done first and deletion later on (for instance because a folder was moved and the new location is read before the old one), then the sync target folder requires additional space during the sync job.